Taiwan passport: Passport regulations for nationals with household registration

-Due to mandatory military service for men, travel restrictions are placed on male citizens from the age of 15 until they have completed their military service.
+Due to mandatory military service for men, travel restrictions are placed on male citizens from the age of 15 until they have completed their military service before 29 April 2019.
 When a passport is issued to a such citizen, a stamp with the following words will be shown on the remarks page, and a sticker which describes the regulation will be attached to the back cover of the passport.